watakak/FreshGUI/README.md

 - Or you can use ```pip install freshgui``` (still on old version)

 2 Method:
-- Download the freshgui.py file and paste it into your Python Project.
+- Download the freshgui.py and assets files, and then paste it into your Python Project.
 - Download Python libraries BlurWindow, customtkinter and pillow.

 # Documentation